October 20, 2022SAFETY AND INSPECTIONS

 - Common room items

-Cody Millsap, the vice president of a commercial cleaning and janitorial services company, recently told Inc. that individuals should wipe in one direction while cleaning surfaces.
+Cody Millsap, the vice president of a commercial cleaning and janitorial services company, told Inc. that individuals should wipe in one direction while cleaning surfaces.
 She says wiping a surface in a circular or back-and-forth direction just redeposits the germs.

 2. Follow Recommended Hand Hygiene Practices